marcelauliano/Teaching_UPO/Lezione_blast.md

 ---

-### 4 Finally, let's run blast on the NCBI website
+### 4. Finally, let's run blast on the NCBI website

-Finally, copy your query sequence
+Finally, copy your query sequence and blast on the [NCBI website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).

+7-) Do you have the same result as the local blast?

+8-) What is the length aligment of the first blast match?

+9-) Which blast result is more reliable?
+Why?